alvarotrigo/fullPage.js/README.md

 - `slidesNavPosition`: (default `bottom`) Defines the position for the landscape navigation bar for sliders.
 Admits `top` and `bottom` as values.
 You may want to modify the CSS styles to determine the distance from the top or bottom as well as any other style such as color.

 - `scrollOverflow`: (default `false`) defines whether or not to create a scroll for the section in case its content is bigger than the height of it.
 When set to `true`, your content will be wrapped by the plugin.
 Consider using delegation or load your other scripts in the `afterRender` callback.
-In case of setting it to `true`, it requieres the vendor plugin [`jquery.slimscroll.min`](https://github.com/rochal/jQuery-slimScroll) and it should be loaded before the fullPage.js plugin.
+In case of setting it to `true`, it requires the vendor plugin [`jquery.slimscroll.min`](https://github.com/rochal/jQuery-slimScroll) and it should be loaded before the fullPage.js plugin.
 For example:

 ```html
 <script type="text/javascript" src="vendors/jquery.slimscroll.min.js"></script>